 Here’s what the CDC said you can do once you’ve been vaccinated.

-It is safe for fully vaccinated people to travel in the United States, the CDC said Friday.
+It is safe for fully vaccinated people to travel in the United States, the CDC said in early April.

 Vaccinated people can travel without getting tested for the coronavirus or quarantining, the CDC said, but people should still practice public health precautions like wearing a mask, socially distancing, avoiding crowds, and washing hands frequently.